Jada Pinkett On Will Smith Swinging Rumors, ‘Aunt Viv’s Infamous Oscars Diss, And Kylie Jenner Dating Her Son

 Jada Pinkett’s press tour for Girl’s Trip took her to Watch What Happens Live last night.
-The 45-year-old actress appeared on the Andy Cohen-hosted show with her film co-star, Queen Latifah and totally held her own while answering some of the more personal questions guests have to entertain on the show.
+The 45-year-old actress appeared on the Andy Cohen-hosted show with her film co-star, Queen Latifah, and totally held her own while answering some of the more personal questions guests have to entertain on the show.

 It started when a caller asked Jada what the craziest rumor she’d ever heard about her family was.